Member and Visiting Scholar FAQs

 What will my social life be like on campus?

 The Institute for Advanced Study prides itself on being a residential campus, and works to ensure that members and their families have numerous opportunities to socialize.
-Organized events, including picnics and After Hours Conversations, and classes like clay modeling, tennis, and yoga are ongoing throughout the academic year.
+Organized events, including picnics and After Hours Conversations, and activities like pottery and yoga classes and community groups like English Conversation and Fireside Play Reading are ongoing throughout the academic year.
 A complete list of extracurricular activities at the Institute is available here.
 Informal gatherings happen on a regular basis both within housing and in public areas of campus including the lawn, woods, and around the pond.

 To learn more about social events on campus, contact Linda Cooper (email@example.com) for more information.